-Coming from a different continent, you might find how Finns do in Finland very different from your previous learning experience.
+Coming from a different continent, you might find that the evaluation at universites in Finland is very different from your previous learning experience.
 While some students can adapt to new situations very well, some need more guidance during the process.
-No matter what type of students you are, there is surely some information you can take away.
+No matter what type of students you are, there is surely some information you will find useful.

-Essays are common assignments in many countries.
-Essay is an academic piece of writing that shows your ability to gather information, critique, and organize your thoughts.You are expected to read further about your topic and use references.
-Usually the topic is your own chosen one regarding to the content of the course.
-Your teacher will give you certain guidelines for the number of words/ pages.
-However, from my experience, teachers seldom tell you rules for font, margins, and spacing.
+Usually you can choose the topic freely as long as its relates to the content of the course.
+Your teacher will give you certain guidelines for the number of words and the structure of the essay.
+However, from my experience, teachers seldom give you instructions for font, margins, and spacing.
 Don’t panic!
-You can always ask for more information or just use the most conventional style for academic writing in your field (eg. APA).
+You can always ask for more information or just use the most conventional style for academic writing in your field, eg. APA.

-However, it is more academic than your typical reflection in, for example, elementary school.
-You can include some readings from the class, theories mentioned, and connect them to yourself.
+However, it is more academic than your typical reflection, for example, at elementary school.
+You can include some readings from the class, theories mentioned, and connect them yourself.
 It is not just a summary of what happened in the classroom.
 You can raise questions, contemplate, or even confess that you are not really sure what something means.
 So no worries, write as you wish and enjoy the process.

 Presentations are no stranger to students in this era.
 At Finnish universities, some courses are even constructed mostly on students’ presentations with a discussion afterwards.
 It might be a group presentation or an individual one.
 If using English for presentation makes you insecure, you can have notes with you, but practice beforehand so you won’t be just reading the script.
 If you are using Powerpoint, make sure your content is clear and concise.
 TED talk speakers usually have great presentation skills.
 Here is an article about how to make better slides.
 For more creative presentations, you might even use videos or one of my personal favorites, Prezi.